Nicholas Williams (Celticist)

-Nicholas Jonathan Anselm Williams (born October 1942 in Walthamstow, Essex), sometimes credited as N. J. A. Williams, is a leading expert and poet in the Cornish language.
+Nicholas Jonathan Anselm Williams (born October 1942), sometimes credited as N. J. A. Williams, is a leading expert and poet in the Cornish language.

 Life

 While a pupil at Chigwell School, Essex, Williams taught himself Cornish and became a bard of the Cornish Gorseth while still in his teens, taking the bardic name Golvan ('Sparrow').
 He read classical languages, English language and Celtic in Oxford.
 After short periods in the universities of Belfast (where he received his PhD) and Liverpool, he was appointed lecturer in Irish in University College Dublin in 1977.
 In 2006 he was appointed Associate Professor in Celtic Languages there.
 He married Patricia Smyth from Portadown, County Armagh in 1976.

 Work

 Williams has written widely on the Celtic languages and their literatures.
 His works on Irish include the editions The Poems of Giolla Brighde Mac Con Midhe (1980) and Pairlement Chloinne Tomáis (1981); I bPrionta i Leabhar (1986), an account of Protestant writing in Irish during the 17th century; Díolaim Luibheanna (1993) a discussion of Irish plant names and plant lore; and Armas, a handbook of Irish heraldry in Irish, which he illustrated himself.
 He also was joint editor of Stair na Gaeilge (‘the History of Irish', Maynooth, 1994) for which he contributed chapters on the Irish dialects of Leinster and on Manx.

 As Peter Berresford Ellis points out, Williams was the first professional Celtic scholar to study revived Cornish in depth.
 In 1990 Williams published an article "A problem in Cornish phonology", demonstrating that the phonemes represented by the graphemes ⟨tj⟩ and ⟨dj⟩ had never been part of the language and should therefore be removed from Kernewek Kemmyn.
 He continued his critique of this variety of Cornish in Cornish Today (Kernewek Dre Lyther 1995) in which he also set out his own emended Unified Cornish (Unified Cornish Revised or UCR).
 Williams elaborated UCR in Clappya Kernowek (Agan Tavas, 1997) and in his English-Cornish Dictionary (Agan Tavas, 2000).
 Spyrys a Gernow published his Testament Noweth, the first complete Cornish translation of the New Testament from the original Greek in 2002.
 He gave the O’Donnell lectures in Oxford in May 1998, when he spoke on consecutive days on Manx and then Cornish.
 This was the first time that an O’Donnell lecture had ever been devoted to the Cornish language.